 - Free-range eggs have three times more omega-3s and are 220% higher in vitamin E and 62% higher in vitamin A than eggs obtained from battery cage hens (Karsten, Pennsylvania State University, 2003).

 Long and Alterman (2007) attribute the dramatic differences in nutritional content to the fact that free-range hens consume a more natural diet that includes various seeds, worms, insects, and green plants, whereas hens in battery cages have no opportunities to forage and are fed cheap blends of soy, corn, and/or cottonseed.

 In addition to having poorer diets, battery cage hens are kept in horrendous conditions, so they live their lives in a state of extreme psychological and physical distress.
 Packed together so tightly that they can barely move, they suffer from osteoporosis and resulting bone fractures, and are often subjected to painful beak trimming and starved to speed egg production.

 Egg Labels – Free-Run, Cage-Free, Free-Range, and Organic

 Obtaining nutritionally superior free-range eggs is not as easy as it appears.
-Free-run or cage-free hens may live out their lives in darkened sheds, not caged, but not able to access outdoor pasture.
+Some free-run or cage-free hens live out their lives in darkened sheds, not caged, but still denied access to outdoor pasture.

 - Lawrence, S. (Reviewed by Chang, L., MD.
 10 March 2006).
 “Eggs: Dietary Friend or Foe.”
 WebMD, MedicineNet.com.